sierrariley/Part-Time-Portal/README.md

 # 📚 Part-Time Portal

-A centralized platform designed to streamline part-time teaching assignments for the Zekelman School of Information Technology at St. Clair College.
+A centralized platform designed to streamline part-time teaching availability management for the Zekelman School of Information Technology at St. Clair College.

 ---

 ## 💡 Overview

-The Part-Time Portal simplifies how administrative staff manage availability, assign courses, and communicate with part-time instructors — all in one place.
+The Part-Time Portal simplifies how administrative staff manage availability, courses, and communicate with part-time instructors — all in one place.

 This repository is a showcase of the platform’s features and interface.
 **No source code is included.**